tarwn/lessthandot-hugo/blogs/content/posts/2012-11-07-sql-server-2012-sp1-and.md

 SQL Server 2012 PDW will be powered by PolyBase, a breakthrough data processing engine that will enable queries across relational data and non-relational Hadoop data.

-Built to tackle customers’ big data challenges, SQL Server 2012 PDW will offer next-generation performance at scale and a redesigned architecture to reduce hardware footprint, all at the lowest total cost in the industry.
+Built to tackle customers' big data challenges, SQL Server 2012 PDW will offer next-generation performance at scale and a redesigned architecture to reduce hardware footprint, all at the lowest total cost in the industry.

 The Hekaton announcement can be found here: http://blogs.technet.com/b/dataplatforminsider/archive/2012/11/07/pass-summit-2012-accelerating-business-through-data-insights.aspx